Education Stipends: Your 2026 Guide

 • Any training you participate in, certifications you earn, or degrees you earn will look good on your resume if you ever change jobs or seek a promotion or raise.

-How to use an education stipend
+What to use an education stipend on

 One benefit of an education stipend is that you have some flexibility.
 As long as you stay within company guidelines (if any exist), you can use it how you see fit.
 From simply subscribing to a trade magazine that relates to your field to earning that master's degree you've always dreamed of, some popular ways to use an education stipend include: